 - Adjustment to federal adjusted gross income for Georgia resident shareholders for Subchapter S income where the Sub S election is not recognized by Georgia or another state in order to avoid double taxation.
 This adjustment is allowed only if tax was actually paid by the corporation to another state(s).
 In cases where the Sub S election is recognized by another state(s) the income should not be subtracted.
 Credit for taxes paid to other states may apply.

 - Adjustment for teachers retired from the Teacher's Retirement System of Georgia for contributions paid between July 1, 1987 and December 31, 1989 that were reported to and taxed by Georgia

 - Amount claimed by employers in food and beverage establishments who took a credit instead of a deduction on the federal return for FICA tax paid on employee cash tips

 - An adjustment of 10% of qualified payments to minority subcontractors or $100,000, whichever is less, per taxable year by individuals, corporations or partnerships that are party to state contracts.
 For more information call the Department of Administrative Services at 404-657-6000 or visit their website at http://doas.ga.gov/Suppliers/Pages/supplierMBE.aspx

 - Adjustments due to federal tax changes

-- Combat Pay Exclusion, which is military income earned by a member of the national guard or any reserve component of the armed services while stationed in a combat zone is not subject to Georgia income tax.
+- Combat zone pay exclusion, which is military income earned by a member of the national guard or any reserve component of the armed services while stationed in a combat zone.
 The exclusion from income is only with respect to military income earned in the combat zone during the period covered by the soldier's military orders.

 - Up to $10,000 of unreimbursed travel expenses, lodging expenses and lost wages incurred as a direct result of a taxpayer's donation of all or part of a kidney, liver, pancreas, intestine, lung, or bone marrow during the taxable year